 „Columbus was not the first one to discover America, only the first to patent it.“ — Andrzej Majewski

 A patent is an exclusive right granted for an invention, that offers a new technical solution to a problem.
+In addition to patents, intellectual property rights also include copyright and trademark, which are covered in a separate blogs.
+In American theory, it is disputed whether legal protection of software can be enforced through patent protection or through copyright protection.
+It is mainly asserted that software shall be protected as a copyright.
 When we think about patents, we usually assume a great scientific discovery, but it doesn’t have to be.
 Patents are the lightbulb, the telephone, the computer, but also the beerbrella (un umbrella that attaches to a bottle of beer to protect it from the sun) and banana suitcase (a case in banana shape that protects it in transport).
 They may have a great value, so it is important to patent your invention before someone else does it first.
 The first person or company to file a patent will have the right to a patent.
 Its owner decides who may or may not use it.

 The most efficient way to register your Patent internationally is through Patent Cooperation Treaty (hereinafter: PCT).
 It is an international treaty that provides a system for filing patent applications.
 On the basis of one single patent application and one set of fees, the applicant can seek patents in 154 states (such as Austria, Canada, Switzerland, China, Germany, United Kingdom, United States of America, etc.)